sphinx-doc/sphinx/doc/usage/extensions/imgconverter.rst

    A path to a conversion command.
 By default, the imgconverter finds the command from search paths.

-   On Unix platform, :command:`convert` command is used by default.
+   On Unix platforms, the command :command:`convert` is used by default.

-   On Windows platform, :command:`magick` command is used by default.
+   On Windows, the command :command:`magick` is used by default.

    .. versionchanged:: 3.1